BRCornelius/survey-pest/README.md

 *Welcome to your survey pest backend setup repo*
 -----
-Complete the tasks in the project to set up the backend.
+Complete the tasks in the Project tab above to set up the backend.
+Feel free to reach out with any questions.